Sooryak12/Mstc_DataScience_Tasks/README.md

 # Mstc_DataScience_Tasks

-Consists of Solutions of Tasks of Machine Learning given by Msctc CLub.
+Consists of Solutions of Tasks of Machine Learning given by Mstc CLub.